-I think it is important for students to realize that art is about something, and that it happens in a social environment.
+I think it is important for students to realize that art is about culture and that it happens in a social environment.
 I connect what they are learning to real-life experiences so that they develop a greater understanding and more in-depth knowledge of art.
 Dr. Samella Levis (artist, author, and former educator) said, “Art is not a luxury as many people think.
 It is a necessity.
 It documents history; it helps to educate people and stores knowledge for generations to come.”
 I find this to be true.

 Early creative learning experiences are important.Using one’s imaginative capabilities through art during the developmental years is important for intellectual growth.
 Creative and divergent thinking capacities are refined during this critical phase.
-I think it is important to foster creativity and critical thinking, and teach life-long learning skills.
+I think it is important to foster creativity and critical thinking and teach life-long learning skills.

 Gaining skills in art or music can have a real impact on children’s personal lives that goes beyond an arts role.
 Being good at something gives children a sense of self confidence that is carried with them throughout the rest of their lives.
 I believe artists and musicians never get away from the 'homework of the eye and the mind'.
 We dream art both at night and in our daydreams.
 We try to find ways to inculcate our students with artistic ways of seeing and thinking about all of life.